submariner-io/submariner-website/src/content/operations/deployment/calico/_index.en.md

 a non-overlapping Globalnet CIDR while deploying Submariner.
 {{% /notice %}}

+Submariner automatically creates the necessary Calico IPPools for cross-cluster communication when the [Calico API Server](https://docs.tigera.io/calico/latest/operations/install-apiserver#install-the-api-server) is installed within the cluster.

+If the Calico API Server is not installed, the IPPools needed for cross-cluster communication must be manually created as outlined below.

 As an example, consider two clusters, East and West, deployed with the Calico network plugin and connected via Submariner.
 For cluster East, the Service CIDR is 100.93.0.0/16 and the Pod CIDR is 10.243.0.0/16.
 For cluster West, they are 100.92.0.0/16 and 10.242.0.0/16.
 The following IPPools